openstack-infra/storyboard/README.rst

 Current features
 ----------------

+*Project views*
+  Basic project views that let you retrieve the list of tasks for a given project, as well as an example of a workflow-oriented view (the 'Triage bugs' view).
+The current POC is is also just a minimal stub of the project view feature set.

 *Bug tracking*
   Like Launchpad Bugs, StoryBoard implements bugs as stories, with tasks that may affect various project/branch combinations.
 You can currently create